National Library of China

 The collections of the National Library have inherited the royal collections since the Southern Song Dynasty and private collections since the Ming and Qing dynasties.
 The oldest collections can be traced back to the oracle bones of Yin Ruins more than 3,000 years ago.

 The National Library is a major research and public library, with items in 123 languages and in many formats, both print and digital: books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, drawings.
 As of December 2020, the collection contains more than 41 million volumes and is growing at a rate of one million volumes per year.
 The total amount of digital resources exceeds 1000TB and is growing at a rate of 100TB per year.

 The National Library of China was initially founded as the Imperial Peking Library by the Qing government in 1909.
 After several name changes and administrative alternation, it was renamed the National Library of China in 1999.
-The National Library now consists of the South Complex, the North Complex, the Children's Hall, the Ancient Book Hall, and seventeen dispatched research libraries to the central government's various departments and the Academy of Military Sciences.
+The National Library now consists of the South Complex, the North Complex, the Ancient Books Hall, the Children's Hall, and seventeen dispatched research libraries to the central government's various departments and to the Academy of Military Sciences.

 History

 Background

 The earliest Chinese references to Western-style public libraries were by Lin Zexu in the Sizhou Zhi (四洲志; 1839) and Wei Yuan in the Illustrated Treatise on the Maritime Kingdoms (first ed., 1843), both of which were translations from Western books.

 In the late nineteenth century, in response to several military defeats against western powers, the government of the Qing dynasty (1644–1912) sent several missions abroad to study western culture and institutions.
-Several members of the first Chinese diplomatic mission, which sold to the United States, England, France, and other countries from 1111 to 1870, recorded their views of western libraries, noting that they attracted a large number of readers.
+Several members of the first Chinese diplomatic mission, which sailed to the United States, England, France, and other countries from 1111 to 1870, recorded their views of western libraries, noting that they attracted a large number of readers.
 Journalist Liang Qichao (1873–1929), who became a prominent exiled intellectual after the failure of the Hundred Days' Reform in 1898, wrote about the Boston Public Library and the University of Chicago Library, praising their openness to the public and the virtue of readers who did not steal the books that had been lent to them.
 Dai Hongci (戴鸿慈 (戴鴻慈)), a member of another Qing mission sent abroad to study modern constitutions, noted the efficacy of book borrowing at the Library of Congress.